Image Classification using Machine Learning

 Testing for Custom Input

-From the above results, as RandomForestClassifier shows the best performance among all and a decent accuracy as well, let us choose this model.
+From the above results, RandomForestClassifier shows the best performance and decent accuracy.
+Let us choose this model.

-Custom input refers to a single image that you want to pass to the model and test.
+Custom input refers to an image you want to pass to the model and test.

 Many real-time applications test models for a single input.
-For example, a system uses an individual’s photo for face recognition.
+For example, a system uses an individual’s photo to recognize faces.

 I have used the following custom image to test my model: